Marawi standoff enters third month, underlining crisis in Philippines

 The Marawi crisis erupted not because of intelligence failures, but the policy priorities of Duterte, Heydarian added.

-He said Duterte, who came to power a year ago, channelled security resources into a war on drugs instead of countering Islamic radicalization in the south, an issue the president himself has himself flagged in the past.
+He said Duterte, who came to power a year ago, channeled security resources into a war on drugs instead of countering Islamic radicalization in the south, an issue the president himself has himself flagged in the past.

 "They were all aware of this.
 It was just a matter of time," Heydarian said.